Pronunciation: dye AZ e pam

-Do not stop using diazepam suddenly, or you could have increased seizures or unpleasant withdrawal symptoms.
-Ask your doctor how to safely stop using diazepam.
+Do not stop using diazepam suddenly, even if you feel fine.
+Stopping suddenly may cause increased seizures or unpleasant withdrawal symptoms.
+Follow your doctor's instructions about tapering your dose.

 Store at room temperature away from moisture, heat, and light.
 Keep track of your medicine.
-Diazepam is a drug of abuse and you should be aware if anyone is using your medicine improperly or without a prescription.
+You should be aware if anyone is using it improperly or without a prescription.

-Overdose symptoms may include extreme drowsiness, loss of balance or coordination, limp or weak muscles, or fainting.
+Overdose symptoms may include extreme drowsiness, loss of balance or coordination, limp or weak muscles, slow breathing, or coma.

-Do not drink alcohol.
-Dangerous side effects could occur.
+Avoid drinking alcohol.
+Dangerous side effects or death could occur.

-Grapefruit and grapefruit juice may interact with diazepam and lead to unwanted side effects.
-Discuss the use of grapefruit products with your doctor.
+Grapefruit may interact with diazepam and lead to unwanted side effects.
+Avoid the use of grapefruit products.